-Springfield Armory strongly suggests their muzzle protector, [see figure 8], as a useful addition to M1A storage.
-NOTE: Not available for muzzle brake equipped M1A rifles.
-This low cost cover not only keeps dirt, moisture and particulate matter from damaging the rifle bore, but also protects the front sight, bayonet lug and flash suppressor from "dings" and mild shock.
-A clean, dry area, secure from children's curiosity, is ideal for safe storage of your M1A rifle.
-Always use a gun lock when not in use.
+Springfield Armory[®] strongly suggests their muzzle protector, [see figure 8], as a useful addition to M1A[TM] storage.
+This low cost cover not only keeps dirt, moisture and particulate matter from damaging the firearm bore, but also protects the front sight, bayonet lug and flash suppressor from "dings" and mild shock.
+A clean, dry area, secure from children's curiosity, is ideal for safe storage of your M1A[TM] firearm.
+Always use a firearm lock when not in use.
+Be sure to remove before firing.